Bombing of Naples in World War II: The first years of WWII

 The French bombing began with four bombardments between 10 and 15 June 1940.
 The first British bombardment (after aerial reconnaissance) began on 1 November 1940, between the hours of 4:20 and 6:20 in the morning.
 It was conducted by the Bristol Blenheim light bombers of the Royal Air Force from their base in Malta.
 Several days later came the Battle of Taranto, also in southern Italy.
 These first bombardments struck, above all, the Zona Industriale (for the fuel and refineries there) and areas near the Napoli Centrale railway station.

 The following bombardments concentrated on the port and ships, also near the Zona Industriale, which included the neighborhoods of San Giovanni a Teduccio, Bagnoli, Pozzuoli.
 Naples, as a whole, was not yet fortified against attack: the city had few air raid shelters and the only anti-air weapons it had were the ship cannons in the port.

 The next bombing came on 8 January 1941, and lasted around three hours.
 It damaged the port and the areas of Lucci and Borgo Loreto.
-The British continued bombing on 10 July, destroying a refinery, and 9 and 11 November that targeted the central rail station, the port, and factories.
+The British continued bombing on 10 July, destroying a refinery, and 9 and 11 November they targeted the central rail station, the port, and factories.
 Another raid on 18 November killed many civilians when a palazzo collapsed on an air raid shelter in Piazza Concordia.

 In 1942, there were six bombings that resulted from a change in the Allies' bombing strategy.
 The Allies changed from strategic bombing that primarily targeted military objectives to targeting infrastructure and industrial targets.
 They also began carpet bombing to demoralize the city and inspire revolt, by distributing bombs uniformly over the city and causing many civilian deaths.

 With United States Army Air Forces Consolidated B-24 Liberators joining in on 4 December 1942, the bombing also began to take place during the day.
 They struck three cruisers, the Muzio Attendolo, Eugenio di Savoia, and the Raimondo Montecuccoli, but also many houses, churches, hospitals, and offices, including the Palazzo delle Poste and the area of the Porta Nolana.
 Several days later, another attack destroyed the hospital Santa Maria di Loreto and killed 900 people.

 On 7 December, all the schools were closed and the city began to evacuate, creating a flood of displaced people.
 The city's air raid shelters, carved into the Naples underground geothermal zone, also began to fill.
 Citizens also dug their own shelters or found shelter in metro stations or tunnels.
 Meanwhile, the frequency of bombing had increased.